fdietze/website/improving-the-hacker-news-ranking-algorithm/improving-the-hacker-news-ranking-algorithm.md

 ## High Quality Content gets Overlooked

 For a submission to be shown on the front-page, it needs to receive at least two upvotes (in addition to the submitter's vote).
 But most submissions don't get any upvotes at all.
-Here is a distribution of upvote counts for all submissions on HN.
+Here is a distribution of upvote counts for all submissions on Hacker News.
 Take minute to understand how to read the first two columns of this table.
-They answer questions like: How many submissions got between 3 and 4 upvotes?
+They answer questions like: How many submissions received between 3 and 4 upvotes?

 | score_interval   |   submissions |   subm_fraction |   cumulative_subm_fraction |   total_votes |   votes_fraction |